GaryHopeMS/MSBuildLab330/Lab Script.md

    (float[] promptConversationVectors, int promptConversationTokens)
        = await _semanticKernelService.GetEmbeddingsAsync(conversationContextString + Environment.NewLine + prompt);
 ```
-This code converts the conversation history message list to a string of concatated prompts and completions stored in conversationContextString.
+This code converts the conversation history message list to a string of concatenated  prompts and completions stored in conversationContextString.
 This string is then passed to the new GetEmbeddingsAsync method passing in the conversationContextString with the latest user prompt appended.

 #### Performing the vector search

 We now need to create a method to perform the vector search for our context records and in the same way we did for conversation context and limit this result to a token limit that we specified in our configuration.

 5. Open the **Services/MongoDbService.cs** file and locate the VectorSearchAsync()  method.
 ```csharp